 The content is good but not outstanding.
 The hook of work and a low cost to the course is good.
 The lack of clarity on how they mark and assess above the tick boxes is the low point.
 Lack of clarity on the extent of editing V proofreading for the final assignments is poor.
 As marks are deducted for wrong comments it should have a consistent commenting section to the course.
 Tutors vary in what they teach in what should be the same tutorial.
 This ambiguity and lack of consistency in marking makes passing the final assignment to gain work a game of chance.2 / 5 – Jayne from the UK

-As of June 2021, they’ve only received 2 negative (1-2 star) reviews so far (both above).
+As of November 2023, they’ve only received 11 negative (1-2 star) reviews so far (2 shown above).
 Common complaints seem to be due to inconsistent marking during the final assessment.
 It’s hard to tell if those negative reviewers are just upset that they didn’t pass with a score of 80% or higher, or if their complaints are actually accurate.